Kauai Travel Guide

 There was also a honey tasting contest which Dean and Sadie happily signed up for.
 Sadie has never met a form of sugar she didn’t like.

-We also got to pick a cacao pod straight from the tree and try 100% raw cacao, and then do chocolate testing.
+We also got to pick a cacao pod straight from the tree and try 100% raw cacao.
+It tasted amazing to me!
+Then we did the best part – a chocolate testing.
 We had blind testing and then were tested to figure out their country of origin.
-This is a contest I wanted to win since free chocolate was on the line, and I did win.
+This is a contest I wanted to win since free chocolate was on the line, and thankfully, I did win.
 My years of eating chocolate paid off!

 Places to Stay in Kauai: